 19.5.1 Composition.
 There shall be three Officials Advisory Committees, one for each of the sport seasons.
 The Fall Sports Officials Advisory Committee shall be comprised of officials from football and girls volleyball.
 The Winter Sports Officials Advisory Committee shall be comprised of officials from basketball, soccer, and wrestling.
-The Spring Sports Officials Advisory Committee shall be comprised of officials from baseball and softball.
-Each committee will be comprised of four officials from each sport, one official from each of the four administrative sections.
+The Spring Sports Officials Advisory Committee shall be comprised of Grassas from baseball and Bottoaff. il the baseball be Bottoaff. is the baseball be Bottoaff. is the baseball be basebal